 And when you’re ready to part with an outfit, either donate it or have it recycled!

 In the final analysis, a sustainable capsule wardrobe will bring out, and let you enjoy, the essence of your style, while also saving you quite a bit of money.
-Of course, getting some control over your fashion spend will also indirectly (and, in many ways, directly) help the environment.
+It’s a great way to support fair trade and ethical practices.
+Of course, getting some control over your fashion spend will also indirectly (and, in many ways, directly) have a positive impact on the environment.
 Shopping isn’t the enemy here.
 It’s the rampant consumerism that’s destroying a lot of things that we ought to care for very seriously.
+The goal of a capsule wardrobe includes having fun with fashion while enjoying other things as well.
 Things such as nature, community, art.
 The simple solution at the individual level?
 Don’t be a wasteful shopper.

 If you liked this post, please share it with your friends.
 Thank you!<3